Proficency in English

 |English proficiency||Number||%||Redland City||Number||%||Redland City||2006 to 2011|

-Analysis of the proficiency in English data for Redland Bay in 2011 compared to Redland City shows that there was a higher proportion of persons who spoke English only, and a similar proportion of persons who spoke another language and English not well or not at all.
+Analysis of the proficiency in English data of the population in Redland Bay in 2011 compared to Redland City shows that there was a higher proportion of people who spoke English only, and a similar proportion of people who spoke another language and English not well or not at all.

-Overall, 92.7% of persons spoke English only, and 0.3% spoke another language and English not well or not at all, compared with 91.0% and 0.6% respectively for Redland City.
+Overall, 93.0% of people spoke English only, and 0.3% spoke another language and English not well or not at all, compared with 91.4% and 0.6% respectively for Redland City.